 Receive the latest data on your candidates and verify their identity, rental history, employment background, and creditworthiness.

-Credit reports have various indicators that would help you to verify tenant’s credibility.
+Credit reports have various indicators that would help you to verify a tenant’s credibility.
 First of all, you will be able to see any collection records, accounts that are past due or discharged.
-That would help you to identify tenant’s financial behavior and money habits.
-Second, you will be able to see red flags in the tenant’s rental or residential history, such as evictions, foreclosures on the house or bankruptcies.
-Last but not least, a credit report allows you to review candidate’s current credit accounts and loans to check for the presence of late payments.
+That would help you to identify the tenant’s financial behavior and money habits.
+Second, you will be able to see red flags in the tenant’s rental or residential history, such as evictions, foreclosures on the house, or bankruptcies.
+Last but not least, a credit report allows you to review a candidate’s current credit accounts and loans to check for the presence of late payments.
 That would help in cases when a prospect has good financial standing in the past but might currently have problems with funds.

 Run Background Checks

-In order to minimize the possible risks while renting out your properties, you should order the background checks from your prospects to know if they had any criminal records in the past.
+In order to minimize the possible risks while renting out your properties, you should order background checks from your prospects to know if they had any criminal records in the past.
 A background check helps you to assess the candidate’s character and past history.
 It is good to know that the prospect is able to pay rent, but you also need a guarantee that there would be no shady activity on your property.
-Background checks provide you with the information on the tenant’s professional qualification employment history, possible work conflicts or discharges.
+Background checks provide you with information on the tenant’s professional qualification employment history, possible work conflicts, or discharges.
 You certainly don’t want your tenant to clash with the neighbors.

 Check Rental Applications Carefully